 Fisheries intelligence, structured for analysts who can’t afford to be wrong.

-The most comprehensive fishing vessel registry in the world, normalised into a relational database your risk, compliance, and research teams can actually query.
-Cross-referenced across 150+ public registries and official lists.
+The most comprehensive fishing vessel registry in the world, normalised into a platform your risk, compliance, and research teams can actually query.
+Cross-referenced across 200+ official sources.

 Six capability layers, one normalised schema.